-The simulations above were made assuming that the level of repression is kept constant by the government.
-We now allow the government to combine legalisation with "repressive" instruments in order to control migration flows.
-Since we do not know the functions c(.), q(.) and $\delta(.)$ it is not possible to simulate the optimal combination of instruments, which would minimise the increase in demand following the affordable legalisation scheme described in Proposition 4.
-Instead, we take one given objective, "0 migration increase", and show how different repressive instruments may be combined with visa sales to reach it.
+We next allow the government to combine sale of visas with repressive instruments in order to control migration flows while elimiminating smugglers.
+Since we do not know the functions c(.), q(.) and $\delta(.)$ it is not possible to simulate the optimal combination of instruments described in Proposition 4.
+Instead, we show how different repressive instruments may be combined with a sale of visas to reach a "0 migration increase" objective while eradicating human smuggling.